Eghamarian/sociotherapy/_short/10_suicide.md

 I've been almost dying, but not dying for too long now.<br>
 I've been wishing myself dead, but not trying for as long now.<br>
 For too long have I waited for a push, or a blow. <br>
-No one ever dared to, and I'm living on the rope now.<br>
+Never did I dare to, and I'm living on the rope now.<br>
 It's been too long, I can't bore you with it now.<br>
 Should've ended moaning, should've done it years ago.<br>
 It is now another goal, that I failed to follow.<br>